ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 03/11/18

+I added 9 lives to the cat (nine hearts) and add an 'enemy' which is a collidable surface that looks like lava.
+It affects the cats health.
+Here is an updated video: [https://youtu.be/3xZkFHpoB_8](https://youtu.be/3xZkFHpoB_8)

 ##### 03/09/18

 I got smooth jumping to work!
 I introduced velocity!
 Below will be a video of it.
 I also got projectile hairballs to work too!
 I started creating platforms that harm my cat and tied that into a health bar above.
 But I still want to refactor to create classes in seperate files for clarity sake.
 This is a new leap for me!
 It may take me awhile but I will get it.